-Supported activities:
+Supported Activities:

-- Formulation of an Integral Sustainable Urban Mobility Plan for the metropolitan region integrating the nine municipalities, all modes of transport and aligned with the metropolitan land use plan. - A pilot project to implement an innovative methodology for data collection and analysis on urban mobility through digital technology.
-Data gathered is an input for the SUMP formulation and evaluation. - · Capacity building for public institutions to achieve adequate planning processes in urban mobility.
+- Formulation of an Integral Sustainable Urban Mobility Plan for the metropolitan region, integrating the nine municipalities and all modes of transport and aligning them with the metropolitan land use plan. - A pilot project to implement an innovative methodology for data collection and analysis on urban mobility through digital technology.
+The data gathered is an input for the SUMP formulation and evaluation. - Capacity building for public institutions to achieve adequate planning processes in urban mobility.

-Status of implementation
+Status of the SUMP process